-TK2O1 may also be used to convert the Cu fraction eluted from the CU Resin (e.g. for the separation of Cu isotopes from Zn targets) from a highly acidic solution (e.g. 6 - 8M HCI) to conditions more suitable for labeling (e.g. dilute HCI).
-TK2O1 will retain Cu e.g. from 6M HCl and can then be eluted with dilute HCl as shown e.g. by Kawabata et al. This will also ensure further Zn removal.
+TK201 may also be used to convert the Cu fraction eluted from the CU Resin (e.g. for the separation of Cu isotopes from Zn targets) from a highly acidic solution (6 - 8M HCl) to conditions more suitable for labeling (such as dilute HCl).
+TK201 will retain Cu from 6M HCl and can then be eluted with dilute HCl as shown e.g. by Kawabata et al. This will also ensure further Zn removal.